nishchyapratapsingh/AssignmentAI/readme.md

 ### 4. Run index.html

-Open index.html to access the application.
+Open index.html in your browser to access the application.

 ### 5. It is recommended to generate and use your own api keys